syncfusion-content/maui-docs/MAUI/ImageEditor/toolbar-customization.md

 ## Customize default crop option

-Customize a crop types using `CropTypes` property in `ImageEditorToolbarSettings` class.
+You can show the required crop types alone in the crop types toolbar by using the `CropTypes` property in the `ImageEditorToolbarSettings` class.

 {% tabs %}